Hello.

 Editing

-• In 2014-16, I was the inaugural literary editor of Indierepublik, covering a fast-growing scene of anglophone poets and writers in the German capital.
+• In 2014-16, I was the inaugural Literary Editor of Indierepublik, covering a fast-growing scene of anglophone poets and writers in the German capital.

-• While at Yale, I was nonfiction editor of Palimpsest, the literary and arts magazine.
+• While at Yale, I was Nonfiction Editor of Palimpsest, the literary and arts magazine.

 * required